 Why Clean Old Thermal Paste?

-So, why would you clean the thermal paste that’s already there on your CPU to replace it with a new paste?
+So, why would you clean the thermal paste off the CPU that’s already there?
 That’s a great question to ask and one that PC gamers would love to answer at length.

 No matter the quality of the thermal paste, it will dry out at some point and become more and more ineffective in conducting heat from the CPU to the heat sink.
 If you use a monitoring software app, you’ll notice your CPU temperatures going to extremes.

-As soon as your PC temperature goes beyond 70-degree Celsius, you should start monitoring it carefully.
+As soon as your PC temperature goes beyond 70 degrees Celsius, you should start monitoring it carefully.
 If it is hotter than 80 degrees Celsius most of the time, you need to take some action.
 And if it goes higher than 90 degrees Celsius and stays above 90 for hours, you are technically committing a slow murder of your PC.
+Make sure to read our guide on CPU temperature while gaming.
+If they are higher than normal, you can learn about how to lower CPU temperature.

 Some of the issues you can face due to your CPU overheating include the following: